 App peer group comparison tools

-We also provide suggestions on how to use app comparison statistics to analyze app performance.
+We also provide suggestions on how to use app comparison statistics to analyse app performance.

-We are committed to having a business model that allows us to continue to invest in Android and Play, but we understand that all developers aren’t the same and a one size fits all approach doesn’t work.
+We are committed to having a business model that allows us to continue to invest in Android and Play, but we understand that all developers aren’t the same and a 'one size fits all' approach doesn’t work.
 For the majority of Google Play’s revenue, that business model is our service fee.
-Only developers who sell paid apps or in-app access to digital content or services, are subject to a service fee, and more than 99% of those developers are eligible for a service fee of 15% or less.
+Only developers who sell paid apps or in-app access to digital content or services are subject to a service fee, and more than 99% of those developers are eligible for a service fee of 15% or less.
 A small number of developers that invest more directly in Android and Play may have different service fees as part of a broader partnership that includes substantial financial investments and product integrations across different form factors.
-These key investment partnerships allow us to bring more users to Android and Play by continuously improving the experience for all users and create new opportunities for all developers.
+These key investment partnerships allow us to bring more users to Android and Play by continuously improving the experience for all users, and creating new opportunities for all developers.

-Developers are still subject to a service fee for transactions using an alternative in-app billing system, but the service fee is reduced by 4%.
+Developers are still subject to a service fee for transactions using an alternative billing system, but the service fee is reduced by 4%.
 For example, when the service fee is 15% for transactions through Google Play's billing system, it is 11% for transactions made through an alternative billing system.
-Learn more about offering an additional in-app billing system for users in South Korea in this Help Center article. .
+Learn more about offering an alternative billing system for users in South Korea in this Help Centre article.